Tuesday, November 17, 2009

 I am not a fantastic cook.
 In fact, I seldom cook.
 But when I have an occasion or friends and family over, I really want to make them feel special.
 So, I took a class on cake decorating and learned how to use fondant and make gum paste flowers.
 Here is what I learned.

-y-doh.
+Working with fondant and gum paste is like playing with play-doh.
 Remember those colorful but smelly containers and all the shapes you could make by pushing down on the lever of the play-doh machine?
 I'd make and decorate pretend cakes which I could never eat.
 Fondant and gum paste doesn't taste much better than play-doh.
 But the beautiful shapes and flowers you can make will impress everyone.

 1) Purchase either powdered mix or ready mixed gum paste (hobby lobby or michael's and don't forget to go online and print out a coupon).

+2) Mix desired amount per instructions.
+Knead gum paste until it's soft and pliable.
 If it becomes sticky knead in a bit more mix.
 If it sticks to your hands rub vegetable shortening onto your hands.

 3) Rub a bit of vegetable shortening onto your work surface.
 Keep the surface and your hands clean of fuzz and stuff because the gum paste will pick up everything.
 Roll out gum paste using a rolling pin just like you would a pie crust.
 Add veg. shortening to rolling pin if it sticks.
 Roll out to about 1/6 thickness.
 Cover tightly in plastic wrap the gum paste you are not using.
 Cut out shapes.
 I used a petal leaf shape to create my flowers.